sockthedev/init.lua/readme.md

 ## References

-My config is mostly a process of copying configuration from the following dotfiles shared by developers more awesome than I am at Neovim;
+My config is mostly a process of copying configuration from the following repositories;

 - https://github.com/LazyVim/LazyVim
 - https://github.com/MunifTanjim/dotfiles